craiglyoung/yiimp_installation_script/README.md

 ## Install script for yiimp on Ubuntu Server 22.04 (uses custom Yiimp)

 USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 22.04!
+NOTE :THIS IS STILL A WORK IN PROGRESS

 Connect on your VPS =>
 - apt update